the-openary/website-dev/content/english/neutrino/devinfo.md

 draft: false
 ---

-### Heavier context to the printer
-Why I got started etc
+{{< toc >}}

+Note: Currrently, [Alex](/about/qcoral) is the only developer of the project, so this was written entirely by them, from their perspective.

+### The Story

+Back in January of 2023, I (Alex) finally finished my [VORON Legacy](/about/qcoral) by the [VORON Design](https://vorondesign.com/) team.
+I thought it was pretty cool to be able to design everything from scratch

-### Getting started and the workflow
+### Starting development and the workflow
-- Challenges faced etc
+- Challenges faced, what software to use, etc
+- Krita
+- Obsidian
+- Paper sketches

 ### Working on each component and problems faced

+#### Template

+- Prelude/context to the problem
+- Solution decided on and why
+- Problem(s) run into along the way
+- Possible final thoughts

+#### Kinematics

+CoreXY

+#### Extruder

+Different options
+- Sherpa mini
+- Sharkfin
+- Stealthburner
-- Gantry Kinematics
+- Custom

-- Extruder & Toolhead setup
+#### Z-axis

-- Z-axis & Bed setup
+Z-axis
+- Heated bed

+#### Electronics & firmware

+Klipper
-- Electronics/firmware setup
+- Marling

-- OLED assembly
+#### OLED

+- Custom PCB designs, the printable
-- ???
+???

 ### Final takeaways, next steps

-- Recycling
+- Recycling bit
+- What it meant to me